Home Business & Other LaTeX Cookbook - Second Edition

 Adding a cover page

-The title page, which we produced previously, is actually an inner page.
-That's why it follows the normal page layout with the same inner and outer margin as the body text.
+The title page, which we produced previously, is an inner page.
+That’s why it follows the standard page layout with the same inner and outer margins as the body text.

-The cover is different, for example, it should have symmetric margins, and it can be designed according to your preference or individual choice.
-To get that deviating layout, it is recommended that you use a separate document for it.
-Another reason is that it will usually be printed on a different type of paper or cardboard.
+The cover is different; for example, it should have symmetric margins and can be designed individually.
+To get that deviating layout, it’s recommended to use a separate document for it.
+Another reason is that it will usually be printed on different paper or cardboard.

-So, you can start with an article-like class like the one we used in our first recipe, Writing a short text.
-Use options such as twoside=false or the equivalent oneside option to get symmetric margins.
-Then, you can proceed to positioning your text like we did with the title page.
+So, you can start with an article-like class as in our first recipe, Writing a short text, then use options such as twoside=false or the equivalent oneside option to get symmetric margins.
+Then, you can position your text as we did with the title page.

 Changing the document class

-A very well designed book class is memoir.
-It is pretty complete in itself, so you don't need to load many packages as it already integrates a lot of features of other packages, providing similar interfaces.
-The memoir class has a monolithic, easy-to-use approach, but it needs to take care of package conflicts.
+A very well-designed book class is memoir.
+It is pretty complete in itself, so you don’t need to load many packages: it already integrates many features of other packages, providing similar interfaces. memoir has a monolithic, easy-to-use approach, but it needs to take care of package conflicts.
 It is not as flexible as choosing the package set by yourself.
-KOMA-Script, in contrast, provides its features mostly in packages that can also be used together with other classes.
-You can change to memoir this way:
+KOMA-Script, in contrast, provides its features mostly in packages that can also be used with other classes.

-1. Start off with the memoir class by changing the first line to the following:
+1. Start with memoir by changing the first line to the following:

 \documentclass[11pt,a5paper]{memoir}

-3. To have the title on its own page, surround the \maketitle line with a titlingpage environment:
+3. To have the title on its own page, surround \maketitle with a titlingpage environment:

 \begin{titlingpage}